firebase/data-connect-ios-sdk/README.md

 # Firebase Apple Open Source Development

-This repository contains the source code for Apple platform Firebase Data Connect SDKs.
+This repository contains the source code of Firebase Data Connect SDKs for development on Apple platforms.

 Firebase Data Connect (https://firebase.google.com/products/data-connect) lets you build applications with CloudSQL for PostgreSQL